arturbosch/Tinbo/README.md

 M7 introduces an API which supports plugins.
 Follow this five steps guide to create your own plugins:

-1. Create a new project with plugin-api as dependency (Take a look at tinbo-lloc-plugin for a gradle project).
+1. Create a new theProject with plugin-api as dependency (Take a look at tinbo-lloc-plugin for a gradle theProject).
 2. Create a class and extend TiNBoPlugin (e.g. `class LLOC : TiNBoPlugin { ... }`)
 3. Write your shell commands! (e.g. ``` @CliCommand("hello")
                                        	fun execute(): String {